top of page

 Puree all ingredients together and serve sparingly with Pan-Seared Sea Scallops.
 This sauce also works with other seafoods as well as chicken.
 Of course you can opt for something much simpler for your scallops… a squeeze of lemon works just fine.

 And about the B-word– bacon– please don’t do it.
-Scallops wrapped in bacon sounds like a great idea, but in my experience it isn’t.
-I have found it infuriatingly impossible to get both the bacon and the scallops to cook properly with the former wrapped around the latter.
+Scallops wrapped in bacon sounds like a great idea, but in my experience it isn’t, as I have found it infuriatingly impossible to get both the bacon and the scallops to cook properly with the former wrapped around the latter.
 If you love bacon and love scallops and insist on enjoying them together, I recommend this–

 Red Wine Pot Roast

 There’s something about pot roast that smacks of a successful long-term marriage– it is soothing and comforting rather than edgy and exciting; its cooking technique is utterly reliable rather than riskily experimental.
-And therefore, of these Five Easy Pieces, this miniature pot roast is the dish most worthy of being dedicated to AndyT. (whom I cited back in Paragraph One as this essay’s inspiration) and Paula, his bride and companion of many decades– two humble Buffalo natives who’ve known each other from childhood and are now enjoying their hard-earned seasons of leisure with good health, youthful energy, and a quintet of young grandchildren.
+And therefore, of these Five Easy Pieces, this miniature pot roast is the dish most worthy of being dedicated to AndyT. (whom I cited back in Paragraph One as this essay’s inspiration) and PaulaT., his bride and companion of many decades– two humble Buffalo natives who’ve known each other from childhood and are now enjoying their hard-earned seasons of leisure with good health, youthful energy, and a quintet of young grandchildren.

-My new 1.5 QT LODGE DUTCH OVEN, available HERE.
-For dimensional reference, my hand with fingers spread is wider than this pot, making it perfect for small batches of pot roast.
-I highly recommend buying something like this.
+reference, my hand with fingers spread is wider than this pot, making it perfect

 Pot Roast is a braise, which is the culinary equivalent of a rodeo cowboy riding a nasty old bull until it falls asleep.
 In other words, we take a cut of meat that is too tough to grill like a steak and instead give it a 3-4 hour simmer in a low temperature oven (325º) within a covered vessel like the Dutch oven above… a process that renders such meat spoon-tender.
 Cuts of beef that lend themselves to braising include chuck, neck, brisket, and short ribs.
 To me, the ideal cut for this dish is grass-fed chuck.
 Grass-fed beef is both healthier and tastier, and its bias toward toughness is not only completely negated by braising, but also translates into deeper and richer flavor.